Daniele De Rossi: Style of play

 Regarded as one of the best midfielders in the world during his prime, De Rossi has been referred to as a "complete midfielder" because of his tackling, vision, awareness, passing range, strength, energy, and goal-scoring ability, which enable him to start counter-attacks or make attacking runs to advance into offensive positions after winning back possession.
-A quick, physical, hard-working and tenacious player, with good technique and an excellent ability to read the game, he has been praised for his ball skills, stamina, positional sense and ability in the air, as well as his powerful long-distance shooting; he is also an accurate penalty kick and set-piece taker.
+A quick, physical, hard-working and tenacious player, with good technique and an ability to read the game, he has been praised for his ball skills, stamina, positional sense and ability in the air, as well as his long-distance shooting; he is also an accurate penalty kick and set-piece taker.
 He has occasionally been criticised, however, for his aggression and tendency to pick up yellow cards unnecessarily.

 De Rossi's ability to break down opposition plays and his adeptness at the box-to-box style of midfield play has led pundits to compare him to other world class box-to-box midfielders, such as Frank Lampard and Steven Gerrard.
 De Rossi has expressed admiration for Gerrard, as well as Roy Keane.
 Fellow former Roma and Italy midfielder Luigi Di Biagio likened De Rossi's playing style and position as a central midfielder to his own, due to their ability to assist their teams both offensively and defensively.
 De Rossi is considered to be one of the greatest Italian midfielders of his generation and of all time by pundits and managers.
 A former striker, De Rossi is a tactically intelligent and versatile player, who can play in various midfield positions, both in a defensive and attacking midfield role, or even as a central midfielder, as a "mezzala", and as a deep-lying playmaker, due to his ability to set the tempo of his team's play in midfield with short passes or create chances with long balls; on occasion, he has also played as a central defender or as a sweeper, or even as a false-attacking midfielder.
 His role has also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.
 Due to his leadership and dedication on the pitch, he has been given the nickname capitan futuro ("future captain") by Roma fans and the media, as he was tipped to succeed Totti as Roma's captain.